How to clean decking – experts reveal the best ways to scrub your deck with and without a pressure washer

 (Image credit: Future PLC)

 If you're lucky enough to have decking in your outdoor space, you'll want to keep it in tip-top condition so that it stays looking its best all year round.
-Though this can sometimes feel like fighting a losing battle thanks to the adverse effects of the British weather, you can learn how to clean decking properly to get it looking as good as new again.
+You can learn how to clean decking properly to get it looking as good as new again, even if it can sometimes feel like fighting a losing battle thanks to the adverse effects of the British weather.

 'Cleaning the decking isn’t a priority for many of us, however, it’s an easy fix that will give your garden a refresh,' says Jimmy Englezos, wood whizz and Senior Brand Manager at Ronseal.
 'Not only will your decking look as good as new, but keeping it clean could help it to last longer too.'